 Luckily for us, the wonderful variety of museums and attractions in the Windy City love to announce random free days throughout the year offering locals the chance to see some of the world’s most awe-inspiring wonders regularly, for absolutely zero cost.

-Both Chicago’s Field Museum and the Museum of Science & History began offering Illinois Resident free days at the start of the year but now the Art Institute of Chicago, one of the oldest and largest art museums in the world, will now also be free Mondays, Thursdays, & Fridays through Friday, March 24th.
+The Art Institute of Chicago, one of the oldest and largest art museums in the world, is the latest to do so and is now once again offering free admission on Mondays, Thursdays, & Fridays through to Friday, March 22nd, 2024.

 To receive free admission, Illinois residents must reserve tickets online in advance where the Art Institute of Chicago will verify resident status using the zip code associated with the billing address provided.